 Mr. Dickerson called roll and declared a quorum to be present.

 |Approval of Minutes:

-Mrs. Field made a motion to recognize and approve the document as a "work in progress," Mr. Dryden seconded the motion, and it passed unanimously.
+Ms. Field made a motion to approve the minutes of the January 24, 2007 meeting.
+Mr. Mayes seconded the motion and it carried unanimously.

 |Status Report on the Oklahoma Educational Indicators Program:

 Mr. Hesser indicated that the Office had received all of the data required for the Indicators Program except for the state testing data, which was now quite late.
 The data delay caused by the Oklahoma State Department of Education would probably set the Office back at least a week on production of the Indicators Reports.
 Hesser said that the snow storms of January and February might turn out to be a blessing in disguise in that many Oklahoma schools would be in session an additional week to make up for missed days.
 Given the delays to the program and fact that the program was already on a very tight schedule to get the documents out to schools before summer adjournment, the additional week in this year’s school calendar may prove critical.
 Hesser remained optimistic that without further delays, the Office would be able to maintain a workable schedule for the Indicators Program.

 |Status Report on the Oklahoma School Performance Review Program (OSPR):